-The Organization has received contributions and gifts-in-kind from corporations under common control with the Organization and related individuals of the Organization that comprised approximately 16% and 14% of the Organization's revenue and support in 2015 and 2014, respectively, as discussed in Notes 4 and 5.
+The Organization has received contributions and gifts-in-kind from corporations under common control with the Organization and related individuals of the Organization that comprised approximately 12%, 17%, and 9% of the Organization's revenue and support in 2016, 2015, and 2014, respectively, as discussed in Notes 4 and 5.

-The Organization has received gifts-in-kind from an unrelated party that comprised approximately 31% and 26% of the Organization's revenue and support in 2015 and 2014, respectively.
+The Organization has received food gifts-in-kind from an unrelated party that comprised approximately 29%, 32%, and 26% of the Organization's revenue and support in 2016, 2015, and 2014, respectively.
+The Organization received contributions from an unrelated party that comprised approximately 10% of the Organization's total revenue and support in 2016.

 The Organization maintains one vehicle in a foreign country located in Southeast Asia.
-The vehicle has a net book value of approximately \$1,100 and \$3,000 at December 31, 2015 and 2014, respectively.
+The vehicle has a net book value of approximately \$0, \$1,100, and \$3,000 at December 31, 2016, 2015, and 2014, respectively.